-- 48. Allocations of capital funding are provided to enhance the learning experience of higher education students at providers, by helping raise the quality of their learning and teaching facilities.
+- 46. Allocations of capital funding are provided to enhance the learning experience of higher education students at providers, by helping raise the quality of their learning and teaching facilities.
 Providers must use capital grants for this purpose, in particular to directly support relevant facilities in relation to one of more eligible projects: - a.
 Relevant facilities are: - i.
 The purchase of equipment (including IT equipment) used for learning, teaching or assessment.
-This does not include renting or hiring of equipment.24 - ii.
+This does not include renting or hiring of equipment.25 - ii.
 The acquisition, replacement or construction of premises or infrastructure (including IT infrastructure) used for learning, teaching or assessment.
 Acquisition may include the purchase of leaseholds, but this category does not include the making of payments outside of the purchase price, such as for rental or service charges. - iii.
 The refurbishment, expansion or adaptation of existing premises or infrastructure (including IT infrastructure) that are to be used for learning, teaching or assessment. - b.
 Eligible projects are capital expenditure projects that address one or more of three priority categories: - Category 1 High-cost subjects of strategic importance.
-These are subjects in price groups A, B, and C1.1.25 These include laboratory-based subjects in science, technology and engineering, and healthcare disciplines in medicine, dentistry, nursing, midwifery and allied health professions, veterinary science and archaeology. - ii.
+These are subjects in price groups A, B, and C1.1.26 These include laboratory-based subjects in science, technology and engineering, and healthcare disciplines in medicine, dentistry, nursing, midwifery and allied health professions, veterinary science and archaeology. - ii.
 Category 2 Enhancement of graduate employability and skills needs of employers and industry and therefore local and regional economies, in particular in supporting technical provision at Levels 4 and 5, and degree apprenticeships. - iii.
-Category 3 Part-time and other forms of flexible provision to include the development of higher education short course study. - 49.
-In addition, any capital grants awarded for 2022-23 through a bidding competition must be used: - a.
-On expenditure items included in the provider's successful bid.
+Category 3 Part-time and other forms of flexible provision to include the development of higher education short course study.

+47. In addition, any capital grants awarded through the bidding competition must be used: